 Lil Romeo Net Worth

-Lil Romeo Net Worth: Lil Romeo is an American rapper, actor, basketball player, entrepreneur and model who has a net worth of $5 million.
+Lil Romeo is an American rapper, actor, basketball player, entrepreneur, and model who has a net worth of $5 million.
 He first gained fame in the early 2000s as a rapper when he signed with No Limit Records.
+No Limit was founded by Lil Romeo's father, Master P.

-Other Pursuits: In addition to music, Romeo pursued a career in acting as well.
-His first gig was a cameo appearance in the film "Max Keeble's Big Move" (2001), followed-up with his co-starring role alongside Jessica Alba, Mekhi Phifer and Zachary Isaiah Williams in the film "Honey" (2003).
-Other film projects he has appeared in include "God's Gift" (2006), "Uncle P" (2007), "ASL" (2007), "Jumping the Broom" (2011) and "Madea's Witness Protection" (2012).
+In addition to music, Romeo pursued a career in acting as well.
+His first gig was a cameo appearance in the film "Max Keeble's Big Move" (2001), followed-up with his co-starring role alongside Jessica Alba, Mekhi Phifer, and Zachary Isaiah Williams in the film "Honey" (2003).
+Other film projects he has appeared in include "God's Gift" (2006), "Uncle P" (2007), "ASL" (2007), "Jumping the Broom" (2011), and "Madea's Witness Protection" (2012).
 He also starred in the Nickelodeon sitcom "Romeo!" playing a fictionalized version of himself from 2003 to 2006.
-He was also a contestant on the twelfth season of popular dance competition reality show "Dancing With the Stars."
-He partnered with professional dancer Chelsie Hightower, and the pair finished in the Top 5.
-Other television shows he has appeared on include "The Millionaire Matchmaker" (in 2015), "The Challenge: Champs vs. Stars" (in 2017) and "Celebrity Fear Factor" (in 2018).
+He was a contestant on the 12th season of the popular dance competition reality show "Dancing With the Stars."
+He partnered with professional dancer Chelsie Hightower and the pair finished in the Top 5.
+Other television shows he has appeared on include "The Millionaire Matchmaker" (in 2015), "The Challenge: Champs vs. Stars" (in 2017), and "Celebrity Fear Factor" (in 2018).
 He has also hosted the MTV reality show "Ex on the Beach" since 2018.

 His various entrepreneurial pursuits include the launch of his own clothing line, College Boyys, in July 2010, and starring in television commercials for McDonald's and ICDC Colleges.
 Additionally, Romeo enjoyed a successful high school and college basketball career, playing for Windward High School, Beverly Hills High School, and the University of Southern California.